mHealth-Research-Group/audio-processing/README.md

 - `process`: The main command for processing files and directories.
 - `apply-edits`: Applies edits from a timeline file to a media file.
-- `apply-blank`: Replaces segments in a video with a blank video based on a timeline.
+- `apply-blank`: Replaces segments in a video with a blank video based on a timeline (uses blank_muted.MP4 by default).
 - `compress`: Compresses video files to H.264 with smaller file sizes.

 ### Processing Flags